kirkpatrickprice/PIIDigger/WINDOWS_RELEASES.md

 # Windows Releases
 ## Some general notes
 Each release consists of a standalone, 64-bit version of PIIDigger delivered as a ZIP file:
+* The file name is `piidigger-<architecture>.zip` where the only `architecture` currently supported `amd64` (testing on `win32` is forthcoming).
 * It does not require any installation.
 Just download and unzip it.
-* There will be a `piddigger.exe` and an `_internal` folder.
-Both the EXE and the folder are required to run.
+* There will be `piddigger.cmd` and `piidigger.py` files and `src` and `bin` folders.
+All of them are required to run.
+* Either double-click or use PowerShell to run `piidigger.cmd`.
 * If using PIIDigger on multiple systems
     * You can create a `piidigger.toml` file with your own configuration, for instance, maybe for writing results files to a shared network folder.
 See "Advanced Configuration" on the main [readme](https:\\github.com\kirkpatrickprice\PIIDigger) file for additional information.
     * You could then repackage PIIDigger into a new ZIP file
     * This configuration file will be used automatically if it exists.

 ## File Integrity
-* Use the Powershell command `Get-FileHash .\PIIDigger.zip` on the downloaded ZIP file to confirm the integrity of the file against the hashes listed above.
+* Use the Powershell command `Get-FileHash .\piidigger-<architecture>.zip` on the downloaded ZIP file to confirm the integrity of the file against the hashes listed on the Releases page.
-* `piidigger.exe` in the ZIP file has also been signed by a code-signing certificate issued by SSL.Com to KirkpatrickPrice.
-You can verify this signature by selecting `Properties -> Digital Signatures -> Details" and verifying it reports that "This digital signature is OK."
-* DLLs in the `_internal` folder are signed by either Microsoft or Python Software Foundation, which can be verified in the same manner as `piddigger.exe` above.
+* Binary and DLL files in the `bin` folder have been signed by either Python Software Foundation or Microsoft.

 ## Windows Anti-Virus
-Defender and other A/V may warn that PIIDigger contains a virus.
-Occasionally packaging a Python program results in this false positive.
-I've taken steps to avoid this, but if you receive such a warning see the [ERRATA](https://github.com/kirkpatrickprice/PIIDigger/blob/main/ERRATA.md) for workarounds.
+Compiled Python programs are frequently treated by anti-virus vendors as suspicious.
+However, by using Embedded Python directly from Python Software Foundation, we are able to avoid these detections.
+Each release of PIIDigger is tested against VirusTotal, but feel free to upload it for yourself.
+Be sure to report any negative findings so we can chase them down.

 ## Building PIIDigger from Source
 If you require a 32-bit version or would like to build your own executable version, the following steps will create a fresh package PIIDigger:

 ### TL/DR